Sports & Society Program

 The 2019 Project Play Summit in Detroit marked the first time we took the event outside of Washington D.C., and it was our largest Summit ever (550 attendees).
 Speakers included former NBA star Chris Webber, 7-time NCAA gymnastics championship coach Valorie Kondos Field, Special Olympics chair Tim Shriver, New York Times columnist David Brooks, NFL running back C.J.
 Anderson, ESPN reporter/host Cassidy Hubbarth, University of Michigan baseball coach Erik Bakich, and much more.
 Read the Summit recap.

 Our Future of Sports series held three conversations in 2019 to help stakeholders think through key questions shaping the future of our games, the sports industry and its impact on society.
 The 2019 topics looked at the future of coaching, the U.S. Olympic movement, and college athlete pay.
-Register here to attend Future of College Sports: Government’s Role in Athlete Pay, to be held Dec.
+Watch the event here on the Future of College Sports: Government’s Role in Athlete Pay, to be held Dec.
 17 at the Aspen Institute.

 - NBA players Kevin Love and DeMar DeRozan on the challenges of mental and emotional well-being

 - How sports solve all the world’s problems, featuring NBA players Kevin Love and DeMar DeRozan, ESPN broadcaster Cari Champion, and DICK’s Sporting Goods CEO Edward Stack.

 - Alex Honnold, whose free solo climb of El Capitan made history and was captured in an Oscar-winning film.